ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 * [Advances in Foundation Models](https://stanford-cs324.github.io/winter2023/)

 This course focuses on the fundamental principles and concepts of distributed systems.
 It covers topics such as distributed algorithms, consistency and replication, fault tolerance, and distributed storage.
-It teaches the fundamentals about the modeling, systems and ethical aspects of foundation models.
+It teaches the fundamentals about the modeling, systems, and ethical aspects of foundation models.
 It is a great offering from Stanford.

 * [Prompt Engineering Guide by Brex](https://github.com/brexhq/prompt-engineering)